Vonng/pigsty/docs/PARAM.md

 name: `etcd_clean`, type: `bool`, level: `G/C/A`

-purging existing etcd during initialization?
+purging existing etcd during initialization? default value is `true`

-default value is `true`, which will try to purge existing etcd instance during init,  which makes `etcd.yml` a truly idempotent playbook.
+If enabled, running etcd instance will be purged by `etcd.yml` playbook, which makes `etcd.yml` a truly idempotent playbook.

 But if [`etcd_safeguard`](#etcd_safeguard) is enabled, it will still abort on any running etcd instance.